douroucoulis1/douroucoulis/README.md

 - check_data(data) -> takes one argument, which is the dataframe object where the data is stored.
 Cxhecks for any missing values in the dataset.

-- caremico.impute_data(strategy) -> imputes missing data using the SimpleImputer() for categorical try 'most_frequent',if you only have numerical values try mean, median, etc.
+- impute_data(strategy) -> imputes missing data using the SimpleImputer() for categorical try 'most_frequent',if you only have numerical values try mean, median, etc.

-- caremico.explore(data, cmap) -> returns a heatmap of the different explanatory variables (features) with your outcome variable (target).
+- explore(data, cmap) -> returns a heatmap of the different explanatory variables (features) with your outcome variable (target).
 It takes two arguments: the dataframe where the data are stored and the color map (try 'rainbow', 'seismic', 'hsv' or 'plasma').

-- caremico.aictable(model_set, model_names) -> returns a dataframe showing each model ranked from best to worst.
+- aictable(model_set, model_names) -> returns a dataframe showing each model ranked from best to worst.
 The function takes 2 arguments: a list containing each model (e.g., model_set = [sex, age]) and a list containing the names of each model in model_set (e.g., model_names = ['sex', 'age']).

 - best_fit() -> returns the name and corresponding statistics for a single best-fit model (i.e., AIC weight > 0.90).
 If no single model is identified, use best_ranked() for multi-model inference.